mhzsalon/GameApp/README.md

-# gameapp
+## Game Review Application
-An application that allows the user to view the reviews of the games.
+An application that allows the user to browse the list of the games and their detailed description.

-## VersionsS
+## Versions
 Flutter version: 3.16.5
 Dart version: 3.2.3